anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/40-application-access-exercise.md

 ### Deploying the Application

 Before thinking about more complex structures such as ReplicaSets or StatefulSets, you can start with a simple Pod.
 This will allow you to focus on mounting the Secret into the Pod.
 The idea is to start simple and take little steps.
 This keeps frustration low.
 Solving each little challenge also provides a little reward.
-Later if you are well practices, these little steps may become wasteful and larget steps become more economic.
+Later if you are well practices, these little steps may become wasteful and larger steps become more economic.

 In order to get the Secrets into the Pod you can use the Secret example from an early chapter which you will then modify incrementally.